Bawang Merah Bawang Putih: Second version

 Bawang Putih continues to visit the magic swing whenever she can.
 One day, while she is on the magic swing, a Prince who is hunting nearby hears her song.
 He follows the sound of her voice, but before he approaches her, Bawang Putih realizes that she is not alone, and she quickly runs back home.

 The Prince and his advisors eventually find the home of Bawang Putih and Bawang Merah.
-(In some versions this happens immediately after the Prince's first sighting of Bawang Putih, but in other versions it happens after a long search made by the Prince's advisors).
+(In some versions, this happens immediately after the Prince's first sighting of Bawang Putih, but in other versions, it happens after a long search made by the Prince's advisors).
 Bawang Merah's mother, seeing the opportunity, orders Bawang Putih to stay hidden in the kitchen.
-The Prince asks about the swing and the girl who sat in it.
-Bawang Merah's mother says that the girl he heard is her beautiful and talented daughter Bawang Merah.
+The Prince asks about the swing and the girl who sat on it.
+Bawang Merah's mother says that the girl he heard is her beautiful and talented daughter, Bawang Merah.
 Though the Prince agrees that Bawang Merah is beautiful, he requests that she show him how she sang in the magical swing.

-Bawang Merah and mother reluctantly follow the Prince and his advisors back to the magic swing.
+Bawang Merah and Mother reluctantly follow the Prince and his advisors back to the magic swing.
 Bawang Merah sits in the swing and attempts to sing so that it will move, but she cannot.
 The Prince, now angry, orders Bawang Merah's mother to tell the truth.
 Bawang Merah's mother is forced to confess that she has another daughter hidden in her house.

 The Prince brings Bawang Putih back to the swing, and as she had done many times before, the magic swing starts moving as soon as she begins singing.
 The Prince is overjoyed and asks Bawang Putih to marry him.
-She agrees and they live happily ever after.
+She agrees, and they live happily ever after.